chhopsky/updatethestream/readme.md

 <img src="https://chhopsky.github.io/UDTS-screenshot.png">

 Notes:
-"Force refresh stream" will rewrite the text files, in case anything doesn't update for some reason.
+"Force refresh stream" will rewrite the files, if you have auto-update disabled, or if you've edited a source.
 "Force UI Update" will redraw and reload the UI in case the editing rules get in a bad state.

 ## Known bugs
 - None, please report some.

-## WIP
-- Points per game not yet implemented

 Go nuts, GLHF, let me know how you want it to work, or tell me what broke.